BlueGrizzliBear/cub3D/README.md

 The graphics library used is the [MiniLibX](https://harm-smits.github.io/42docs/libs/minilibx/introduction.html).

-This project features:
+This project features 2 game engines:
 - a default 3D game engine
-- a 3D game engine with additional features to turn it into a small 3D video game
+- another 3D game engine with additional features to turn it into a small 3D video game

 The environment (Textures, sprites) was inspired from the F.E.A.R video game.